PhoenixMachina/Yodel/README.md

 You now have multiple functions to get a specific route or variable from a URL :
 ```
+isRoute(ydl::YodelEngine,url::ASCIIString)
+isRouteWithController(ydl::YodelEngine,controller::ASCIIString)
 getRoute(ydl::YodelEngine,url::ASCIIString)
 getRouteWithController(ydl::YodelEngine,controller::ASCIIString)
 getVariable(url::ASCIIString,route::Route,variable::ASCIIString)
 ```

+The first two functions return true or false depending on whether a route with a specific URL exists or not.

-The first two functions return a Route object or an empty string if nothing was found, which has a url::ASCIIString, a controller::ASCIIString and an array called variables.
+getRoute and getRouteWithController return a Route object which has a url::ASCIIString, a controller::ASCIIString and an array called variables.

 ### Implementation
 That might seem a little abstract to you how to actually use it to run a julia web project, so check out PhoenixMachina's website implementation for more informations.